At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 I felt that sooner or later I would have to leave the Anglican Church -- once again -- but I was very reluctant to go backwards and return to the evangelical charismatic churches where I had felt such dryness.

 Then the local Anglican bishop assigned our priest to a different parish, and gave my little parish a new priest; someone whose authority I felt I could not submit to in light of my understanding of the Bible.
 I won't go into details, but it was crisis time; this church-hopper had run out of churches.
-I was on a sinking ship, looking for a lifeline.

 A challenge to consider the unthinkable